ostdotcom/ost-sdk-js/README.md

     // Optional API parameters

-    // Connection timeout in seconds.
-    let timeoutInSeconds = '60';
+    // This is the timeout in seconds for which the socket connection will remain open. let timeoutInSeconds = '60';
     let options = { timeout: timeoutInSeconds };

+    // OST server side sdk object.
     const ostObj = new OSTSDK({apiKey: apiKey, apiSecret: apiSecret, apiEndpoint: apiEndpoint,config: options});
     ```